University of Staffordshire: League table rankings

 The university's world ranking is 1,354 in 2010, according to webometrics.info.

 Use of Artificial Intelligence for teaching

-Staffordshire University has allegedly been providing AI-generated courses that were in large part taught by AI.
+The University of Staffordshire has allegedly been providing AI-generated courses that were in large part taught by AI.

 Student life

 Students' Union

 University of Staffordshire Students' Union aims to represent students at the university.
 Constitutionally it is governed by the student body, who annually elect a student council which is responsible for the organisation of the Union.
 The day-to-day operation of the union is handled by four Sabbatical Officers and four student trustees, who are held to account by the Council.
 All officer positions, bar the four sabbatical officers, work on a part-time basis.